muteldar/postWall/README.md

 postWall
 ========

-postWall a simple video posting site framework in vanilla php no DB needed.
+postWall a simple video posting site framework in php no DB needed.

 ##Built with the following